niroopkris/cse15l-lab-reports/lab1.md

 Working directory: `/home` (home directory).

 There was no output because when we do the `cd` command with no argument, there is no directory given to change to so we stay in the same directory and no change occurs.
-This is not technically an error since the command still processes--it's just that there's no directory change since no argument was given.
+This is technically not an error since the command still processes and no error message is provided - it's just that no apparent change takes place since we did not specify a directory to move to.

 ---
 2: Directory